 My inner critic had good intentions, but it didn’t care about casualties (mostly my own innocence and ability to play)

 So, I trudge on.
 This adventure is ongoing.
 Sometimes I find myself gripped, once again, by a fear I have no chance of getting a handle on.
 Sometimes all I need to do is to grieve for the loss of a sense of safety.
 And at other times I can stand back and see the players at their games of survival.
-My inner critic had good intentions, but it didn’t care about casualties (mostly my own innocence and ability to play).
+My inner critic had good intentions when I was a child, but it didn’t care about casualties (mostly my own innocence and ability to play).
 I am gradually shrugging off its cloak, knowing it will never drop away completely, but will become a smaller and smaller piece of clothing until eventually it’s that handkerchief I sometimes put in my pocket and sometimes leave at home as I venture into the world.
 All my parts feel very happy to think about that day.